mrrajon76/react-product-analysis-website/README.md

 - Added 404 not found page
 - Used React Rating & HeroIcons to show the review ratings.
 For the review data, created a json file and used custom hook to load that
 - Used Conditional Rendering to show 3 reviews on homepage using the same component of Review page
 - Used Rechart for all the charts of this project.
-For processing the chart data from the provided data.json file, used custom hook.
+For processing the chart data from the provided data.json file, used custom hook
+- The whole site is device-friendly except the charts

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).